liamalxd/kmod-qlcnic/README.md

 Fortunately, there's a maintained qlcnic driver in the Linux kernel repository (https://github.com/torvalds/linux/tree/master/drivers/net/ethernet/qlogic/qlcnic)

-Using this I was able to compile a working version of the driver using the CentOS 8.3 kernel.
+Using this I was able to compile a working version of the driver for the CentOS 8.3 kernel.

 ---
 Modifications to the source driver